dgraph-io/dgraph/wiki/content/graphql/schema/generate.md

     identifier = "schema-generate"
 +++

-The `@generate` directive is used to specify GraphQL APIs to generate for a given type.
+The `@generate` directive is used to specify the GraphQL APIs which are generated for a given type.

 Here's the GraphQL definition of the directive
 ```graphql